BirdeeHub/nixCats-nvim/README.md

 Luckily you have the ability to export a minimal package with whatever you want in it for this reason should you choose without needing a new config file.

 It also has completion for the command line because I like that and also is multi file because I want to show the folders all work and because I like that too.
-The after directory just makes the numbers purple.
+The current version of the after directory just makes the numbers purple.

 ##### *The mission:*
 - Replace nix package managers for plugins and lsps and keep everything else in the normal lua scheme.